Thesius-ai/thesius-deepresearch-cli/README.md

-<h1 align='center'>Thesius - deepresearch dataset generator</h1>
+<h1 align='center'>Oqura.ai - deepresearch dataset generator</h1>

 ## Overview

-Thesius is a terminal tool for generating structured datasets from real-world data using deep research.
+Oqura's deepresearch-datagen-cli is a terminal tool for generating structured datasets from real-world data using deep research.
 You describe the kind of dataset you need, and it automatically searches across the web, builds context through multi-step research, suggests a schema, and outputs clean, usable data.
 It’s built for quick experimentation, training tasks, or anytime you need structured data without manually gathering or formatting it.

 ## How It Works